PowerDNS/pdns/docs/manpages/dnsbulktest.1.rst

 :program:`dnsbulktest` sends a large amount of different queries (for up to *LIMIT* different domains) to the nameserver at *IPADDRESS* on port *PORT*.
-It reads the domain names from STDIN in the alexa topX format and outputs statistics on STDOUT.
+It reads the domain names from STDIN in the Alexa topX format and outputs statistics on STDOUT.

 Options